Showing posts with label pets. Show all posts

 If Silas could talk, he would tell you that the reason he claws the new leather club chair is because the other new leather club chair already has the other cat's claw marks on it.

-If Silas could talk, he would complain that he had to climb up the table cloth because his cat tree isn't challenging enough and because he'd already conquered Mt.
+If Silas could talk, he would complain that he had to climb up the tablecloth because his cat tree isn't challenging enough and because he'd already conquered Mt.
 Mommy.

 If Silas could talk, he would tell you that the kitchen counter is really the only place where his butt feels nice and cool.